1. Plan which law firms you want to meet

 3. Look the part of a solicitor at your university law fair

 First impressions count.
 Recruiters need to be able to picture you in the role – polished shoes and a smart appearance can go a long way towards helping them to imagine you in the job.
 Waiting your turn to talk to the recruitment team and being polite might sound obvious but with so many excited students buzzing around, a lot of queue jumping occurs.
 Exhibiting patience and good grace will be noted by the team – you’d be surprised how important etiquette is and how much it is looked for and valued by recruiters.

 'It can be difficult for students to stand out at law fairs; there are so many people and firms there, it can be overwhelming,’ says Ince & Co’s graduate recruiter.
 ‘More often than not you’re really only there to gather information.
 We don’t take it personally if people don’t come to talk to us.
 However, there’s a lot to be gained from making the most of the opportunity and speaking to a firm’s representatives.
 It’s nice when people come in for interview and say “I remember meeting you at my university law fair” as it helps establish a rapport.'

-5. Speak to current trainee solicitors rather than heading for the freebies
+5. Speak to current trainee solicitors.
+Don't dive in for the freebies

 A law fair may be your only chance to ask questions only those already working at your chosen firm can answer.
 Trainees are the best source of information about the realities of life at the firm, so don’t ignore them in favour of the graduate recruitment representatives.